Director of the Natural Resources Centre

 As Director of the Natural Resources Centre, Marla Orenstein champions the responsible development of the West’s natural resources for the benefit of all.

 Marla is a subject matter expert in impact assessment, and brings a comprehensive understanding of current standards and best practices including guidelines on impact assessment established by regulatory agencies, multilateral finance institutions, international agencies and industry organisations.
-She also currently holds the position of President of the International Association for Impact Assessment (IAIA).
+She is also past President of the International Association for Impact Assessment (IAIA).

 Marla has led projects for both the public and private sector, on behalf of government, Indigenous government, industry, and community organizations.
 Her focus has been on ensuring the wellbeing of communities in the context of development and change.